-Attraction Guide: Santa Barbara Mission, Santa Barbara, United States
+Attraction Guide: Santa Barbara Mission, Santa Barbara, California, United States

 Santa Barbara Mission Guide

-Step Back in Time: Discover the Queen of the Missions Guide
+Step Back in Time at the Queen of the Missions Guide

 Transportation

-The Santa Barbara Mission is accessible by car, bike, and public transportation.
-Several bus lines serve the area, including the MTD Line 20, which stops near the Mission.
-Check the Santa Barbara Metropolitan Transit District (MTD) website for the most up-to-date schedules and routes.
-Parking is available on-site, but it can be limited, especially during peak season.
+The Santa Barbara Mission is easily accessible by car, bike, or public transportation.
+Several bus lines serve the Mission area, including lines 6, 11, and 20.
+Check the Santa Barbara Metropolitan Transit District (MTD) website for the most up-to-date schedules and route information.
+There is also ample street parking available around the Mission, though it can be limited during peak season.

 Opening Hours